Absentee Ballots and Voting

 Once you complete your ballot, you will place it in the Affidavit Envelope and seal it.
 If you have a disability and received assistance in completing your ballot, please have your assistant sign the Affidavit Envelope as well.
 The person who assisted you does not have to be the same person who assisted you in completing your request for an absentee ballot.
 If your signature is missing, the ballot will be challenged, which means it does not get counted.
 Voters whose ballots are challenged are notified shortly after the election.

 The Affidavit Envelope is then placed inside the Return Envelope.
 If you have any documents which need to be returned, such as voter registration material, please place those in the Return Envelope as well (do not place them in the affidavit envelope with your ballot).
 Seal your Return Envelope and if mailing, affix postage.

 Returning Absentee Ballots

-An absentee ballot can only be returned by mail; in-person by the voter; or a delivery agent.
+An absentee ballot can only be returned by mail, in-person by the voter, or by a delivery agent.

 Mail: Please mail to City Clerk’s Office, 51 North Park Street, Lebanon, NH 03766